• Struggling with my blockchain developer cover letter. How do I make it stand out?

 • CryptoSagePriya

-Here's what I've learned from years of hiring in this space: Web3 teams care way more about cultural fit than traditional tech companies do.
-Back in 2021 when everyone was pivoting into DeFi, we'd get hundreds of applications from smart people, but the ones we actually hired were already hanging out in protocol Discord servers and genuinely curious about what we were building.
+Web3 teams care way more about cultural fit than traditional tech companies do.
+Back in 2021 when everyone was looking for DeFi jobs, we'd get hundreds of applications from smart people, but the ones we actually hired were already hanging out in protocol Discord servers and genuinely curious about what we were building.

 Two things that actually matter: